 It shows the control inputs, distances, and heading angle after take-off until execution of vertical landing while the UAV is tracking the ship platform moving in an S-pattern.
-The pitch control input is generated to approach the ship platform that varies its speed from 0 to 4.5 m/s (10 mph).
-Since the ship platform changes the course abruptly up to 130°, the relative sideward distance and heading also change to a great extent.
+The pitch control input is generated to approach the ship platform that varies its speed from 0 to 10 mph.
+Since the ship platform changes the course abruptly up to 130° , the relative sideward distance and heading also change to a great extent.
 Accordingly, the corresponding roll and yaw control inputs change aggressively to achieve zero relative sideward distance and heading.
-Vertical landings are conducted once the UAV flies into the 0.35 x 0.35 meters landing threshold while the ship platform is in motion.
-The final landing points from the multiple flight tests are distributed within the set landing threshold as shown in Fig. 19b.
+Vertical landings are conducted once the UAV flies into the 35 x 35 centimeters landing threshold while the ship platform is in motion.
+The final landing points from the multiple flight tests are distributed within the set landing threshold as shown in Fig. 26.
+The different flight test cases are shown in the video (Ref.
+47).